PritomKarmokar/JavaScript-Basics/README.md

 // after reassignment value of 'blank' becomes 10 which is a integer value. const val = 10;
 // if we use 'const' type variable it's value can't be modified and always remains the same.

+#### Operator Precedence
+B O DM AS
+where B - bracket
+      O - power
+      DM - divison and multiplication (both have same precendence) AS - addition and subtraction (both have same precendence)